Disney takes $1.4 bln coronavirus hit, sets date to reopen Shanghai park

 By mid-March, all of the company's theme parks were closed, movie theaters went dark, and television and film production were put on hold.
 Plus, Disney's ESPN sports network was left with no major live sports to broadcast.
 "In total, we estimate that the COVID-19 impacts on our current quarter income from continuing operations before income taxes across all of our businesses was as much as $1.4 billion," Disney said, adding that $1 billion of that came from losses at theme parks.

 Disney posted adjusted earnings per share of 60 cents for January through March, down 63% from a year earlier and short of the 89 cents expected by analysts, according to IBES data from Refinitiv.
-Shares of Disney fell 2% in after-hours trade to $98.68, after losing 2% during the regular session.
+Net income from continuing operations dropped 91% to $475 million.
+Shares of Disney fell 2.8% in after-hours trade to $98.30, after losing 2% during the regular session.
 Before the earnings report, Disney's shares had lost more than one-quarter of their value this year.

 Executives, whose salaries have also been reduced, said they were optimistic that Disney would rebound once the coronavirus crisis subsides.
 "I have absolute confidence in our ability to get through this challenging period and recover successfully," said Executive Chairman Bob Iger, who stepped down as CEO in February.